jameshfisher/jameshfisher.com/_posts/2016-11-19-symmetric-crypto.md

+---
+title: "Some notes on symmetric cryptography"
+---

 My understanding of cryptography is very superficial.
 Here are some notes.

 Traditional communication is easy: go into a meeting room and speak to each other.
 But in the modern world, we don't always have this luxury; instead we have to talk over large distances, via wires and other people, with many people listening.
 Unfortunately some of these people are "adversarial" and can now do bad things: